 Requirements in Jordan currently include a completed pre-arrival health declaration and locator form, a negative PCR test taken within 72 hours prior to arrival, and a hard copy of your vaccination certificate if you have been vaccinated.
 Requirements in Egypt currently include a paper copy of a negative PCR test taken within 72 hours prior to arrival.

 Please also ensure you have a travel insurance policy that covers you for travel to and from Jordan and Egypt as well as medical or COVID-19 related expenses within the country.

 On the final day of the Meetup Tour, we can arrange for testing to be conducted on site at the hotel.
 Results will be available the same evening.
-The cost is approximately $190USD (3000 Egyptian pounds).
-We will charge the card we have on file the day of your test.
-Our team will handle the logistics and be sure your results are in on time and printed before you depart Jordan.
+The cost is 2000 Egyptian pounds (approx. $130usd).
+This is payable in cash to your guide, so plan on saving this amount of cash until the last day of the tour.
+Our team will handle the logistics and be sure your results are in on time and printed before you depart Egypt.

 Before exiting Jordan for Egypt, we’ll arrange the same process if PCR testing is still required for entry.

 Upon arrival, we have an escort meeting you at the airport.
 Just look for the sign with the SoFe logo right after you exit customs and immigration!
 The driver will take you directly to the hotel where you will meet your trip leader.